 In 2010 she was moored at the Wee Pier in Lochmaddy and provided short trips to the public around the bay, a NatureScot designated site of special scientific interest.

 Once it has refurbished the old Carinish primary school, CEUT plans to display the Morning Star there.

 The boat has a fascinating history.
-Built in 1928 at Ceannairidh, Grimsay by Tearlaich Uilleam (Charles) Stewart for Seonaidh and Alasdair Sheumais MacDonald of Ceann Ear, Heisgeir who had the postal contract for Heisgeir and the Monach Isles lighthouse.
+It was built in 1928 at Ceannairidh, Grimsay by Tearlaich Uilleam (Charles) Stewart for Seonaidh and Alasdair Sheumais MacDonald of Ceann Ear, who had the postal contract for Heisgeir and the Monach Isles Lighthouse.
 She was the first Grimsay boat built for engine alone.
-At that time the boat had no real name but was called Pacaid Heisgeir (Heisgeir Packet) or Eathar Glas (The Grey Boat).
+At that time the boat had no specific name but was called Pacaid Heisgeir (Heisgeir Packet) or Eathar Glas (The Grey Boat).
 She was also used to transport cattle and ferry coal by the Ceann Ear community.

 In 1942, the boat broke loose from her mooring and having beached on the shoreline at Port Roigh on Heisgeir, was badly damaged.
 The engine was reclaimed by the Northern Lighthouse Board and that seemed to signify the end for the Pacaid Heisgeir.
 However, in 1947, she was towed back to Ceannairidh for repairs and then sold to Calum MacIsaac from Berneray.
 Renamed Violet, the boat was used for many years to ferry stores from Lochmaddy to the MacIsaac’s shop on Berneray.